 It’s as much about taste and preference as anything.
 People have different likes and styles.
 Your goal is to find someone that fits with the vision you want to create.
 And, everyone won’t be a fit.

 Now, how much can you expect to pay a freelancer?
 Anywhere between $1,000 to $8,000.
 Why such a wide range?
 Every website project is unique.
 A website with three pages shouldn’t cost the same as one with 23.

 When you find that perfect balance of a remarkable portfolio, good references, and the price is right, you’ve got a win.

 Hire an Agency

-For medium to large-sized organizations with the budget, an agency is the way to go.
-Especially if your brand is highly visible by clients, customers, or the public.
+For medium to large-sized organizations with the budget, an agency is the way to go, especially if your brand is highly visible to clients, customers, or the public.
 Agencies have multiple people involved in roles such as project manager, marketing manager, designer, developer, SEO, copywriter, and more.
 With various levels of expertise working on the project, you can expect high-quality work and a higher price.

 Another benefit of an agency is additional services during and after the design phase that you may need.
-Extra services could include SEO consulting and management, paid media development and implementation, and ongoing website maintenance.
+For example, extra services could include SEO consulting and management, paid media development and implementation, and ongoing website maintenance.

 So, how much should you expect to pay?
 Anywhere from $8,000 to $50,000 and possibly more.

 Just like a freelancer, you must do your homework.
 Review their portfolio and call past clients for a reference check.
 If everything checks out and the proposal meets your budget, it’s a win.